faisaldarbar/aptxlabs/_tabs/about.md

 - 📊 **Business & Tax Consulting** – Data-driven strategies for financial success
 - 🎥 **Media & Content Creation** – Engaging storytelling through video & design

 We believe in **continuous learning, innovation, and collaboration**.
-Whether you're looking to **enhance your IT infrastructure, build custom software, or streamline your business processes**, AptX Labs is here to help.
+Whether you're looking to **enhance your IT infrastructure, build custom software, or streamline your business processes**, Aptxlabs is here to help.

 ---